labcrypto/hottentot/README.md

 ### Installation
 #### Linux
-First, download or clone the source code from Github.
-Then, install the dependencies for your own Linux disto.
+First, install the few dependencies which they are ususally pre-isntalled on most systems.
+Then download or clone the source code from Github.
 And at last, run `make` and `make install` in order to compile runtimes and generators.
 Dependencies for current Hottentot release are `build-essential`, `flex` and `bison`.
-Below, you will see a demonstration of Hottentot compilation in a Debian based distro.
+Below, you will see a demonstration of Hottentot compilation in a Debian-based distro.

 ```shell
  $ sudo apt-get install git build-essential bison flex